Synthetic-UCB-Catalogs/Galaxy-scripts/README.md

 Output description:
 - Each line may be seen a DWD representative of many actual present-day DWDs; the code keeps track of the total number of the actual systems
 Columns:
-- Bin: Galactic bin as defined in the Besancon model
+- Component: Galactic component as defined in the Besancon model
 - Age: The age of the DWD in Myr
 - FeH: Progenitor metallicity (the binary evolution assumed solar metallicity and this is just a tag showing the actual metallicity the system should have had)
 - Xkpc, Ykpc, Zkpc: absolute Cartesian Galactic position of the binary (Galactic center is at the origin)